nathan815/android-trivia/README.md

    1. Open `trivia` directory in Android Studio

 ## Notes
 This code was thrown together in a couple days.
-It can definitly use some design work.
+It can definitely use some design work and a better structure.